ARTICLE

 Example of negative gearing

-As mentioned, negative gearing allows you to save money on tax by reducing your taxable income.
-So if reducing your taxable income is the goal, negative gearing can be a way of achieving this.
-Reducing your taxable income may be helpful if you want to pay tax at a lower threshold.
+• Saving money on tax – Negative gearing allows you to save on tax costs by reducing your taxable income.
+Reducing your taxable income could be helpful if you want to pay tax at a lower threshold.

-Having a property that’s making an annual net loss can be an acceptable trade-off if the property is expected to go up in value.
-For example, you might make a loss on the property for a few years, but when it comes time to sell, you might make a profit that negates any losses from the property’s increased value when you sell.
+• You can recoup costs when selling – Having a property that’s making an annual net loss can be an acceptable trade-off if the property is expected to go up in value.
+You might make a loss on the property for a few years, but could make a profit that negates any losses from the property’s increased value when you sell.

-While these benefits can make negative gearing worthwhile, there are still some considerations that should be made before deciding whether it’s a good idea for you.
+While these benefits can make negative gearing worthwhile, there are also drawbacks you need to be aware of before making a decision.

-Many people choose to invest in rental properties to generate passive income, grow their wealth, or build a property portfolio.
-However, if your property is negatively geared, you’re not receiving a passive income; rather, you’re spending additional income to maintain ownership of the property.
+No passive income – Many people choose to invest in rental properties to generate passive income, grow their wealth, or build a property portfolio.
+However, if your property is negatively geared, you’re not receiving passive income; rather, you’re spending additional income to maintain ownership of the property.

 Is negative gearing worth it?